 What Must Be Proven in an Aggravated Assault Case

-Naturally, in a Cobb County Aggravated Assault, the state of Georgia has to prove that the accused is guilty beyond a reasonable doubt to convict them of aggravated assault in Cobb County.
-More specifically, the state must prove that there was a demonstration of violence along with an apparent present ability to injure that makes a person fear that they will suffer an immediate and violent injury in Cobb County.
+Naturally, in an Aggravated Assault, the state must prove that the accused is guilty beyond a reasonable doubt to convict.
+Specifically, the state must prove that there was a demonstration of violence and an apparent present ability to injure that makes a person fear that they will suffer an immediate and violent injury.
 Additionally, the state has to demonstrate that a reasonable person would be put in fear of an offensive or harmful act.
 As one would expect, the standards for what the state must prove are quite high in an aggravated assault case.

 Additionally, if one is acting reasonably in self-defense, they cannot be charged with Aggravated Assault in Cobb County.
-They are considered immune under the law, and an experienced Cobb County Aggravated Assault attorney knows how best to position your case for a possible immunity defense.
+They are considered immune under the law.
+An experienced Cobb County Aggravated Assault attorney knows how best to position your case for a possible immunity defense.
 The Freedom Lawyers have extensive experience with Cobb County Aggravated Assault Immunity Defenses and what it takes to win.

 Jail Time for Aggravated Assault in Cobb County

 Aggravated assault is a felony in Cobb County as defined by the state of Georgia.
-As a result, the penalty for being convicted of aggravated assault is a prison term of between one year and twenty years.
+As a result, the penalty for being convicted of aggravated assault is a prison term.
+This is a term between one year and twenty years.
 The Georgia statute already specifies the penalty for aggravated assault in some cases.
 If the Aggravated Assault occurs with a firearm or against a protected class, the mandatory minimum jail time is increased.

-That means if you hire the wrong attorney and are convicted, the Judge has to sentence you to prison.
+That means if you hire the wrong attorney and are convicted, the Judge must sentence you to prison.
 When you are facing Prison time, you need the right Cobb County Aggravated Assault Attorney.
-The Freedom Lawyers have experience fighting these cases in Cobb County and around the State, and our track record speaks for itself.
-Contact us now for a free consultation on your Cobb County Aggravated Assault case.
+The Freedom Lawyers have experience fighting these cases and around the State.
+Our track record speaks for itself.
+Contact us for a free consultation on your Cobb County Aggravated Assault case.